-SWCAA has made a determination to issue Air Discharge Permit SWCAA 21-3467 in response to Air Discharge Permit Application L-719.
-Air Discharge Permit SWCAA 21-3467 contains approval requirements deemed necessary to assure compliance with applicable regulations and emission standards as discussed below.
+SWCAA has made a determination to issue Air Discharge Permit SWCAA 21-3474 in response to Air Discharge Permit Application CL-3168.
+Air Discharge Permit SWCAA 21-3474 contains approval requirements deemed necessary to assure compliance with applicable regulations and emission standards as discussed below.

 - 10.a General Basis.
 Approval conditions for equipment affected by this permitting action incorporate the operating schemes proposed by the permittee in the Air Discharge Permit application. - 10.b Emission Limits.
-An annual VOC emission limit of 5.65 tons per year was established until 2023, and 4.59 tons per year thereafter.
-The limit changes in 2023 consistent with the required use of enhanced conventional nozzles by all Stage I facilities, and low permeation hoses when throughput exceeds 1,400,000 gallons per year.
-Both limits assume the facility is properly operated with Stage I vapor recovery systems, 90% of fuel is dispensed to ORVR-equipped vehicles, and a gasoline throughput of 5,000,000 gallons per year. - 10.c Operating Limits and Requirements.
+An annual VOC emission limit of 4.59 tons per year was established.
+This limit matches the potential emissions from a properly operated facility equipped with Stage I vapor recovery systems, enhanced conventional nozzles, low permeation hoses, 90% of fuel dispensed to ORVR-equipped vehicles, and a gasoline throughput of 5,000,000 gallons per year. - 10.c Operating Limits and Requirements.
 Consistent with SWCAA 400-040(4), the permittee is required to use recognized good practice and procedures to minimize odors that impact other property owners.
-The gasoline throughput was limited to 5,000,000 gallons per year.
-At higher throughputs an increased frequency of testing or monitoring is warranted.
-The remaining requirements are related to proper operation of the Stage I vapor recovery systems, the use of low-permeation hoses and enhanced conventional nozzles.

-The pressure/vacuum valve leak rate requirements for individual valves were taken from CARB Stage I Executive Orders.
-The combined leak rate requirements for all pressure/vacuum valves in the system comes from 40 CFR 63 Subpart CCCCCC.

-- 10.d Monitoring and Recordkeeping.
-The permittee is required to record each occurrence of maintenance and repairs to vapor recovery equipment so that SWCAA and the permittee can assure that maintenance and repairs are consistent with approved vapor recovery requirements. - 10.e Emission Monitoring and Testing Requirements.
+The remaining requirements are related to proper operation of the Stage I vapor recovery systems, the use of low-permeation hoses and enhanced conventional nozzles. - The pressure/vacuum valve leak rate requirements for individual valves were taken from recent CARB Stage I executive orders.
+The combined leak rate requirements for all pressure/vacuum valves in the system can be found in 40 CFR 63 Subpart CCCCCC. - Monitoring and Recordkeeping.
+The permittee is required to record each occurrence of maintenance and repairs to Stage I vapor recovery equipment so that SWCAA and the permittee can assure that maintenance and repairs are consistent with approved vapor recovery requirements. - 10.e Emission Monitoring and Testing Requirements.
 See Section 12. - 10.f Reporting.
 Total gasoline throughput and the annual emissions inventory are required to be submitted to SWCAA by January 31st of each year (unless otherwise directed by SWCAA) to demonstrate compliance with the throughput limitation in the permit and allow for the development of a comprehensive emissions inventory.
 Test results must be reported to SWCAA within 14 days of test completion consistent with CARB and SWCAA reporting requirements.